chef/community-site/site/content/habitat.md

     image:
     body: >-
       Built-in automation for dynamic service bindings, clustering topologies, service discovery, and update strategies.
-benefits:
+usage:
   headerImage: /img/logos/chef-habitat-white.svg
-  headerTwo: can be used for
+  header: can be used for
   one:
     header: Studio
     copy: >-